SUCCESS STORY

 Team stuck in reactive mode | The team was consumed by repetitive and urgent demands, with no time to build processes that would prevent new queues. |

-In this scenario, Linus's challenge was to create a more stable operation, with less friction in support and greater responsiveness during the most pressured moments.
+In this scenario, Linus's challenge was to create a more stable operation, with less friction in support and greater responsiveness at times of highest pressure.
 The company needed to find a way to absorb the increase in demand without letting queues, rework, and bottlenecks between channels compromise the customer experience.

-At the same time, this change needed to give the team back more control.
-The goal was not only to gain speed, but to structure an operation capable of responding more consistently, reducing the team's overload, and making room for a less reactive day-to-day approach.
+At the same time, this change needed to give the team more control back.
+The goal was not just to gain speed, but to structure an operation capable of responding more consistently, reducing the team's overload, and making room for a less reactive day-to-day approach.

 “We didn't have time to be strategic or to build processes that would prevent new queues.”